 This means that management has pumped up its stock price via promotional press releases and then sold additional stock, diluting existing shareholders.

 Fourth, the stock is incredibly expensive.
-Currently, GNUS is selling at an EV/Revenue multiple of 96x.
-Netflix sells at 10.0x.
-Thus, GNUS is almost 10 times more expensive than Netflix on an EV/Revenue basis!
+Currently, GNUS is selling at an Enterprise Value (EV)/Revenue multiple of 148x.
+Netflix (NFLX) sells at 8.5x.
+Thus, GNUS is over 17x more expensive than Netflix on an EV/Revenue basis!

-Let’s look at three micro cap stocks to buy that are better bets than GNUS.
+Let’s look at three micro-cap stocks that are better bets than GNUS.

 While Medexus does have debt on its balance sheet, it is paying an unusually low interest rate on its debt, showing the lender’s high confidence in Medexus Pharma’s business model.

-Despite incredibly growth and a high-quality balance sheet, the stock trades at an EV/EBITDA multiple of 6.4x, a large discount to peers at 25.6x.
+Despite incredibly growth and a high-quality balance sheet, the stock trades at an EV/Revenue multiple of 1.9x, a large discount to peers at 3.5x.

 As more investors discover this stock, its valuation should expand, and I expect over 100% upside.

-The company has considerable debt on its balances sheet, but a large portion of it is attractive seller financing.
+The company has considerable debt on its balance sheet, but a large portion of it is attractive seller financing.

 Greystone Logistics (GLGI) is a manufacturer of plastic pallets.
-It has historically grown revenue at a 34% compound annual growth rate and is on pace to grow EPS 140% this fiscal year.
+It has historically grown revenue at a 34% compound annual growth rate and is profitable.

 The company has some debt, but a significant portion of it is guaranteed by the company’s CEO.